izolot/BBox-Label-Tool/README.md

+Now Bbox saves to YOLO format by default

 BBox-Label-Tool
 ===============

 A simple tool for labeling object bounding boxes in images, implemented with Python Tkinter for Python 3.X.

--- For convert label to yolo notation(format), enable the checkbox 'Save to YOLO format' **Do not use two formats in one image!**
+-- For convert label to VOC notation(format), diselect the checkbox 'Save to YOLO format' **Do not use two formats in one image!**

 -- For multi-class task, modify 'class.txt' with your own class-candidates and before labeling bbox, choose the 'Current Class' in the Combobox and make sure you click 'ComfirmClass' button.